LeeAaron702/AiNoteTaker/readme.md

 https://ui.shadcn.com/ component library being used this doesnt have to be installed as a npm package, you copy paste the components into the project.

+mongodb atlas we are using this for the notes